How to Transfer Property Ownership in Pakistan: Step-by-Step Guide

 A question a donor or donee asks is:

 What is the tax on hiba property in Pakistan?
-Does Pakistan have a tax on gifting property?
+Does Pakistan impose a tax on property gifts?

 The short answer is “No” in Pakistan.
 There is no tax on hiba (gifting) property.
 The country does not have a gift tax, so donors and donees are not required to pay any tax on the property.

-Yet, a stamp duty applies, provided you register your property with the Revenue Department.
+However, a stamp duty applies if you register your property with the Revenue Department.

 FAQs (Property Transfer)